Improve Your Hip Health And Your Balance (At The Same Time)

 An Easy Way To Transform Your Balance (and Everything Else)

-(By the way, the pelvic list tutorial I posted above is taken right out of Take10.
-In the program, you’ll get to practice listing and accessing the listing muscles in many ways, until you feel crystal clear and confident that you’re in touch with your lateral hips.
+The pelvic listing tutorial I posted above is taken right out of my Take10 movement coaching program.
+In Take10, you’ll get to practice listing and accessing the listing muscles in many ways, until you feel crystal clear and confident that you’re in touch with your lateral hips.
 Then I’ll teach you how to transfer that to your walking.
-Your hips will love it!).
+Your hips will love it!

 Take10 is the program I’ve built to help busy people learn to move better.
-It’s a way for me to support YOU in building a robust daily movement practice that can transform your health and fit your schedule.
-I hope you can join me!
+It’s ALL THE THINGS in teeny tiny little bite sized chunks.
+If you’re ready to transform your balance and your health, join me here!